SatyaHarish9/python-for-devops/README.md

 Character Class [] ---> If you would like to match a specific class {k} --> exact k number of occurences.

+^ - start of line
+$ - end of line

+\s ---> It points to space.

+\w : sequence of word-like characters [a-zA-Z0–9_] that are not space
+\d: Any numeric digit[0–9]
+\s: whitespace characters(space,newline,tab)
+\D: match characters that are NOT numeric digits
+\W: match characters that are NOT words,digit or underscore
+\S: match characters that are NOT spaces,tab or newline